 Admiral Chester Nimitz was not the most senior officer in the U.S. Navy during the Second World War, but he was arguably the most important.

-And when Japan surrendered in 1945, it was Fleet Admiral Nimitz who stood on the deck of the U.S.S.
+And when Japan surrendered in 1945, Fleet Admiral Nimitz stood on the deck of the U.S.S.
 Missouri and signed the treaty that officially ended World War II.

-Chester William Nimitz was born on February 24, 1885, in Fredericksburg, Texas, where his grandfather ran a hotel fashioned with a ship’s superstructure.
-His father, Chester Bernhard Nimitz died of a rheumatic heart condition some five months before he was born.
+Chester William Nimitz was born on February 24, 1885, in Fredericksburg, Texas, where his grandfather ran a hotel fashioned with a ship’s superstructure, according to the Texas State Historical Association.
+His father, Chester Bernhard Nimitz, died of a rheumatic heart condition some five months before he was born.

-Nimitz was raised by his mother, Anna, and looked to his paternal grandfather, Charles Henry Nimitz — a German immigrant of old aristocratic blood who had become a merchant sea captain — as a father figure.
-Meanwhile, Anna remarried when Chester was five, to her late husband’s brother.
+Chester Nimitz was raised by his mother, Anna, and looked to his paternal grandfather, Charles Henry Nimitz — a German immigrant of old aristocratic blood who had become a merchant sea captain — as a father figure.
+Meanwhile, Anna remarried when Chester was five to her late husband’s brother.

 His family was too poor to send Nimitz to college, so he sought an appointment at the U.S. Military Academy at West Point, but none were available.
 However, there was an appointment available through a competitive exam at the U.S. Naval Academy at Annapolis.

 Although Nimitz did not have a strong interest in the Naval Academy, he decided to take the exams anyway.
-After rigorous study and tutoring by sympathetic friends and townsfolk, he passed and entered the Academy at age 16.
+According to E.B.
+Potter’s biography Nimitz, after rigorous study and tutoring by sympathetic friends and townsfolk, he passed and entered the Academy at age 16.

 Chester Nimitz’s First Days At Sea